 The Center for Tutoring & Academic Excellence welcomes applications for new tutors in all academic subjects.
 (We most often review applications for biology, chemistry, and modern languages, but we hire for other areas of study regularly.)

 Peer tutor positions are highly competitive as tutoring is an excellent opportunity to assist others, build communication and leadership skills, and build your own resume.
-Put your best foot forward by reviewing the Career Development Center's interviewing guide and correspondence guide, or by calling the Career Development Center at 773-508-7716 for assistance with your applications.
+Put your best foot forward by reviewing the Career Development Center's and correspondence guide, or by calling the Career Development Center at 773-508-7716 for assistance with your applications.

 If we cannot offer you a position at the time of your initial application or we are not currently hiring for the subject-area in which you would like to tutor, your application will be kept on file for the academic year.